Out of our efforts to do one thing…

 Historically the insurance industry sent out home inspectors and/or agents to collect homeowner information (the insured) in order to better evaluate property values and provide proper risk mitigation for all parties.

-The intent was correct:
+The intention was correct:

 ü To better address and insure the various and particular types of risks across the country taking into consideration climatic, developmental, social, and economic elements that impacted the area where the home was located.